Mach's principle and the origin of the quantum phenomenon: Statistics of the particle motion

+Here, $P$ is the probability that the particle exists at $(x,y,z)$ at time $t$.
+The negative sign is taken because the left hand side is always positive as it is the integral of some absolute quantity but in the right hand side $P_{AB}$ must be less than unity and thus $\log P_{AB}$ must be negative.
+Therefore, a negative sign is required to match both the sides.

-Here the modulus is taken because $\nabla P$ is the rate of change of the probability.
-To know the direction of $\nabla P$ we need to know the actual shape of the geodesic at a particular point, which cannot be known without knowing the position and the states of all the particles of the universe at that instant.
+Here the modulus is taken because $\nabla P$ is a vector quantity.
+To know the direction of $\nabla P$ we need to know the actual shape of the geodesic at a particular point, which cannot be known without knowing the position and the states of all the particles in the universe at that instant.
+Eq.(\ref{eq:assumprion}) is a pure assumption of this paper.
+Using this assumption the Hamiltonion can be rewritten as